-Freedom from codependency and painful and obsessive thought patterns is entirely possible, if the person is willing to accept help and change themselves.
+Freedom from codependency and painful, obsessive thought patterns are entirely possible if the person is willing to accept help and change themselves.

-PCP treat codependency alongside other addictions; our expert counsellors are trained to treat codependents fully.
-We also incorporate a number of other evidence based therapies that are proven to be helpful in overcoming codependency and in healing the mind and spirit.
+Our rehab clinics treat codependency alongside other addictions; our expert counsellors are trained to treat codependents fully.
+We also incorporate a number of other evidence-based therapies that are proven to be helpful in overcoming codependency and in healing the mind and spirit.

 Help For Codependents Significant Others and Partners

 It is paramount that anyone who is affected by codependency seeks help and treatment.
 There are various options available for an individual who does not have other addictions and does not require inpatient treatment.
 CODA 12 steps and Pia Mellody’s books on breaking free from codependency provide an effective solution for anyone suffering from codependency.

 Is There Codependency Treatment Available on the NHS?